An Introduction to Spatial Data Analysis

 This book is for novice spatial data users and does not assume any prior knowledge of spatial data itself or practical experience working with such data sets.
 Readers will likely include student and professional ecologists, geographers and any environmental scientists or practitioners who need to collect, visualize and analyse spatial data.

-The software used will be the widely applied open source scientific programs QGIS and R. All scripts and data sets used in the book will be provided online at book.ecosens.org.
+The software used is the widely applied open source scientific programs QGIS and R. All scripts and data sets used in the book will be provided online at book.ecosens.org.

 This book covers specific methods including: